 R.A.
-Miller is the youngest of eight children.
+Miller was the youngest of eight children.
 Six months before Mr. Miller was born, his father was shot and killed by a neighbor who wanted to control a public road.
 His father died on Christmas Day.
 At 12 years of age, Miller walked back and forth to work in the cotton mill, where he worked for 20 years.
 Mr. Miller cut and sold firewood for 50 cents a load.

 After retiring from the cotton mill, farming and preaching, Mr. Miller once again started making the whirligigs he had made as a boy.